 If you're an investor looking to buy rental properties outside your home state, you've probably hit a frustrating wall: traditional mortgage lenders want to know about your income, not the property's income.
 That's where DSCR loans come in.

-DSCR stands for Debt Service Coverage Ratio.
+DSCR stands for debt service coverage ratio.
 It's a clear concept that changes the entire calculus of investment property financing.
 Instead of qualifying based on your W-2, salary, or personal finances, you qualify based on what the property itself can generate in rental income.
-For investors buying single-family rentals in expensive metros, this opens up financing options that conventional mortgages simply don't.
+When investing in single-family residential (SFR) property in expensive metros, this opens up financing options that conventional mortgages simply don't.

 Let's start with the math, because once you understand the ratio itself, everything else clicks into place.